openGDA/gda-core/documentation.gda/GDA_Developer_Guide/source/epics_integration/area_detector_viewer.rst

 from the same data.
 In automatic mode the values of (a) and (b) are chosen to be  the 5% and 95% percentile values.

 In the case of large detector images simply pulling the data from the Array plugin of the IOC can be slow.
-In such cases the user may preferred to select a region of interest of the camera image instead.
+In such cases the user may prefer to select a region of interest of the camera image instead.
 ADViewer makes this simple by automatically enabling a ROI plugin.

 EPICS AreaDetector plugins work independent of each other and can be configured together at runtime.
 The ADViewer assumes a certain